Diagnosis & Treatment Options for Snoring and Sleep Apnea

 Unfortunately, many patients are given a diagnosis of sleep apnea without ever having their airway examined.
 Oftentimes, structural abnormalities (deviated septum, nasal polyps, enlarged tonsils, airway tumors, vocal fold disorders, GERD) go unrecognized and untreated.
-At our ENT center, we consider an airway examination a critical part of the diagnosis and treatment of sleep apnea.
+At our ENT center, our snoring doctors consider an airway examination a critical part of the diagnosis and treatment of sleep apnea.

 If you don’t know, then perhaps your bed partner can assist.
 In addition, let your ENT doctor know if you’re tired throughout a typical day, if you experience morning headaches, night sweats, sexual dysfunction, inattentiveness, problems remembering things you should remember, anxiety, depression, or irritability.

-Bring a list of all medications that you’re taking to your appointment – both prescribed and OTC.
-And don’t forget to call your medical insurance provider and ask if you need a referral for your ENT doctor visit.
+Bring your snoring and sleep apnea doctor a list of all medications that you’re taking to your appointment – both prescribed and OTC.
+And don’t forget to call your medical insurance provider and ask if you need a referral for your visit.

 2. Sleep study

 A sleep study is the most common method of diagnosing sleep apnea (and its severity) and can be performed in your home or overnight at a sleep center.
 Frequently, patients choose home sleep studies as this test is more affordable and convenient.

 - Sleep state – monitoring the 4 stages of non-REM and REM sleep

 - Muscle activity